One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

 End the day with Spanish constitution

 The last stop of your one day in Cadiz itinerary is the Monumento a la Constitución de 1812.
-It’s located in the Plaza de España and was actually built in 1912 to symbolize and celebrate the one hundred year anniversary of the first liberal constitution in Spain, signed in Cadiz in 1812.
+It’s located in the Plaza de España and was actually built in 1912 to symbolize and celebrate the one hundred year anniversary of the first liberal constitution in Spain, signed in this very city in 1812.
 It’s also referred to as the Monumento a las Cortes.

 There are a lot of different groups of statues around the monument and they all have a separate allegorical significance.
 They represent the country of Spain, citizenship, and agriculture, which are all at the base of the pillar in the center.
 On this pillar is the constitutional text, and it’s surrounded by statues on both sides, representing peace and war.